Gonzaga University: Campus

 Gonzaga's main campus has 105 buildings on 152 acres in the Logan Neighborhood.
 The university has two large libraries.
 Foley Center Library is Gonzaga's main graduate and undergraduate library, opened in 1992.
 Chastek Law Library primarily serves the Gonzaga University School of Law, erected in 2000.
 The Rosauer School of Education building was completed in 1994.

 Gonzaga hosts many unique pieces of artwork, largely devoted to historical religious figures and prominent Catholics.
 Among the most notable are statues of St. Ignatius, St. Joseph, St. Aloysius, and alumnus Bing Crosby by Deborah Copenhaver Fellows.
 The Jundt Art Center and Museum established in 1995 also has a variety of artwork from differing periods.
 The spires of St. Aloysius Church are a landmark of the Spokane area.

 Due to an expanding student body, Gonzaga completed construction of a $60 million building that serves as the new Circulus Omnium Gonzagaorum (COG) "center of campus," the John J. Hemmingson Center which replaced the former COG that students used for over 60 years.
 The three-story building with almost 4 acres (1.6 ha; 167,000 sq ft) of floor space has an all-glass exterior.
 It was completed in time for the Fall 2015 semester.
 It also earned a Gold LEED certification.

 In 2014, the university made plans to build a performing arts center named after benefactor Myrtle Woldson that would have a 750-seat theater.
+The building opened to the public in 2019 and holds both a theater and recital hall.

 In addition to the campus in Spokane, Gonzaga's virtual campus has degree programs.